kcherianthomas/Data-Structures-and-Algorithm-Coding/README.md

 # SolvingProblems
-My solutions to various coding questions mainly from leetcode.
-All the solutions are in JAVA.
+My solutions to various coding questions on leetcode.
+All the solutions are written in JAVA.